-College Application Essay Help On the NEW 2013 Common Application
+College Application Essay Help

 College admissions officers spend minutes reading an essay, so you want yours to stand out from the others–as strong, memorable, and impressive as Mt.
 Everest.
 Learn what admissions officers are looking for, how to bring out your unique writing voice, and engaging ways to emphasize your strengths without bragging.

 - Schedule a free 15 minute appointment.

 - Check out Essay Coaching one-on-one and video coaching services and classes

 - Download the complete Common Application, which is accepted by 488 colleges.
 Read more about the 2013 Common Application.